Deal alert! Northwest, our favorite company, is forming

 File your Oklahoma Articles of Organization with the Oklahoma Secretary of State and wait for your LLC to be approved.

 You can file your LLC by mail or online.
 The state filing fee is $100 in both cases.

 How much is an LLC in Oklahoma explains all the fees you’ll pay.

-If you file by mail, your Oklahoma LLC will be approved in 7-10 business days.
-If you file online, your Oklahoma LLC will be approved in 1-2 business days.
+If you file by mail, your Oklahoma LLC will be approved in 5-7 business days (plus mail time).
+If you file online, your Oklahoma LLC will be approved in 2-3 business days.